-Learn how the resources of the Grants Resource Center at the Central Library of Rochester and Monroe County can help you become a more effective grant seeker.
-To learn more about the Library’s grant resources or make an appointment call 585-428-8130.
+The Central Library’s Grant Resource Center has many resources available to help you with grant seeking, including the Foundation Directory Online database.
+To learn more about the Library’s grant resources or to schedule an appointment call 585-428-8130.
 Upcoming programs on grant seeking can be found here.

-As a partner of the Funding Information Network of the Foundation Center, a nationwide network of libraries, community foundations, and other nonprofit agencies, These fully searchable databases include detailed profiles of all active U.S. foundations, an extensive file of recent grants awarded by the nation’s top funders, and interactive mapping tools.
+As a partner of the Funding Information Network of Candid, a nationwide network of libraries, community foundations, and other nonprofit agencies, these fully searchable databases include detailed profiles of all active U.S. foundations, an extensive file of recent grants awarded by the nation’s top funders, and interactive mapping tools.

 Grant Related Online Resources available at the Central Library:

 - Foundation Directory Online (Available in house only)